This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 3. Swap hats – Pediatric Surgery & Formula One

 Dr. Martin Elliott, a pediatric heart surgeon at Great Ormond Street Hospital, spent five years trying to reduce a 30% error rate in the 15-minute handoff between surgery and the ICU.
-Cutting edge consultants, lean teams, Six Sigma, process mapping: nothing moved the needle.
+Cutting edge consultants, lean teams, process mapping: nothing moved the needle.
+One morning, exhausted after two surgeries, he looked up at a lounge TV and watched a Ferrari Formula One car complete a pit stop in 2.5 seconds and he called Ferrari's pit crew.

 What This Means for Legal Marketing

 Carla closed with a line worth sitting with: “We are all born inherently curious and creative.
-But somewhere along the line, We trade our rabbit holes for roadblocks, and we're told: 'you’ve got to grow up, you've got to get realistic, that'll never work, you've got to think like we think, and so we do.
-We get logical.
-And tactical."
+But somewhere along the line, we trade our rabbit holes for roadblocks, and we're told: 'you’ve got to grow up, you've got to get realistic, that'll never work, you've got to think like we think, and so we do; we get logical and tactical."

+The LMA theme of Tradition Meets Transformation is easy to nod along to in theory, but difficult to implement practically.
 Firms with strong legacy practices sometimes struggle to shift perception as they grow into new services.
-The instinct is to distance from the old identity, when leaning into it as the platform to introduce what is new is often the more effective play.
+The instinct is to distance from the old identity, when leaning into it as the platform to introduce what is new could be the more effective play.

-Firms navigating a rebrand, a merger, or a leadership transition tend to stop at the first repositioning idea that feels safe, when the more interesting and more defensible work starts just past that point.
+Firms navigating a rebrand, a merger, or a leadership transition might stop at the first repositioning idea that feels safe, when the more interesting and more defensible work starts just past that point.
 Most firms are still largely looking inward for answers, even as clients, competitive pressures, and business models are changing fast.

 When we tap into the power of the questions that we ask, we trade caution for curiosity, we trade comfort zones for creativity, we stop settling for the safe bet, and we start going for big possibilities.
 When we tap into the power of the questions that we ask and we apply our curiosity, it gives every single one of us in this room the power to rewrite the rules of the game.